PaddlePaddle/PaddleX/docs_new_en/module_usage/tutorials/cv_modules/image_classification_en.md

 </details>

 ### **4.4 Model Inference and Model Integration**
+After completing model training and evaluation, you can use the trained model weights for inference predictions or Python integration.

 #### 4.4.1 Model Inference
 To perform inference prediction through the command line, simply use the following command: